-When Scott Eric Olivier received that advice from Chris Cornell a few years back, he was already a sought-after name in the music world — in his three decades in the industry, he’d already worked with a who’s who of musicians, including Michael Jackson, Van Halen, Gwen Stefani & No Doubt and Goo Goo Dolls.
+When Scott Eric Olivier received that advice from Chris Cornell, he was already a sought-after name in the music world — in his three decades in the industry, he’d already worked with a who’s who of musicians, including Michael Jackson, Van Halen, Gwen Stefani & No Doubt and Goo Goo Dolls.
 A multifaceted talent, his hundreds of credits include work as a studio musician (drums, bass, guitar, synths, vocals), digital audio technology guru, music engineer, producer, songwriter, mixer and programmer.

 But Cornell’s words took on new meaning after the singer’s passing.

 “That was a wake-up call for me,” says Olivier.
-“He and I were friends — at one point, he had a studio in my building, and we worked together for a year and a half.
+“He and I were friends — at one point, he had a studio in my facility so we worked together off and on the road for a year and a half.
 He was always very positive about my music.”

-So while Olivier is still a go-to figure for musicians live and in the studio (some recent credits: Aimee Mann, 311, UNA), Olivier’s been working on his own music, which falls under two realms: Selfstarter, a rock-based project (“My engineer Matt Higdon and I work in lock-step… it’s nice not to have to worry about turning knobs”) that will release its debut EP Soaring with the Egos later this year.
-And D8A5NR (Datasinner), his collaborative electronic project, which will release Misinfornational Anthems in 2020.
+So while Olivier is still a go-to figure for musicians live and in the studio (some recent credits: Aimee Mann, 311, UNA), Olivier’s been working on his own music, Selfstarter, a rock-based project that will release its debut EP Soaring with the Egos later this year.

 The bonus for Olivier during this period of musical self-discovery?
 He gets to use the products he’s designed.